NativeScript/docs-v7/tutorial/ng-chapter-7.md

 - **Join the [NativeScript Community Slack channel](http://developer.telerik.com/wp-login.php?action=slack-invitation)**.
 The channel is a great place to ask questions, and chat with others in the NativeScript community.
 - **Follow [@nativescript](https://twitter.com/nativescript) on Twitter** for updates on all things NativeScript.
-- **Sign up for the NativeScript newsletter on [nativescript.org](https://www.nativescript.org/)**.
+- **Sign up for the [NativeScript newsletter](https://www.nativescript.org/nativescript-newsletter)**.
 The newsletter will deliver NativeScript articles, news, plugin updates, and more straight to your inbox.

 ## 7.2: Start your own app